bguesman/docsify-test/docs/quickstart/earth-atmo.md

 | Aerosols  | `(4.4-6, 4.4e-6, 4.4e-6)` | `(4e-6, 4e-6, 4e-6)` | Exponential | 0-10 | 1200 | - - - | Mie | 0.76 |

 Add a third `Atmosphere Layer Block`.
 Drag the sky and fog volume onto the volume slot, and change the layer's name to `Aerosols`.

+> For a thrd time, starting in v1.1.4, dragging the volume over is no longer necessary.

 Set the density distribution to `Exponential` (should already be selected), the density to `1`, and the height to `1200`.